W3JDev/Ai-Artisan.v2/docs/HACKATHON_SUBMISSION_GUIDE.md

 *   **Advanced Prompt Engineering:** Designing prompts for the Gemini API to:
     *   Reliably output structured JSON (`ResumeData`) adhering to a complex TypeScript interface.
-    *   Perform nuanced analytical tasks (tailoring assessment, job match scoring, gap identification) and include this analysis *within* the structured JSON.
+    *   Perform nuanced analytical tasks (tailoring assessment, job match scoring, gap identification) and include this analysis *within* the structured JSON, leveraging the `thinkingConfig` on `gemini-2.5-pro` for higher accuracy.
     *   Generate contextually relevant and actionable suggestions for specific resume gaps.
     *   Handle revision contexts effectively when a user applies a suggestion.
 *   **JSON Parsing Robustness:** Implementing `parseJsonFromText` to handle potential markdown fences (e.g., \`\`\`json ... \`\`\`) around the AI's JSON output.